Skip to content

 Security Considerations

-Shannot provides strong isolation but is not a security boundary:
+Shannot provides strong isolation but is not a complete security boundary:

 • Don't run as root unless necessary

-For production, combine with SELinux/AppArmor, seccomp filters, and resource limits.
+For production, combine with SELinux/AppArmor, resource limits (systemd/cgroups), and principle of least privilege.

 Contributing